AdobeDocs/asset-compute.en/help/architecture.md

 * The modularity of applications – only containing what is needed for a given task – allows to decouple applications from each other and keep them lightweight.

-* The serverless concept of Adobe I/O Runtime yields numerous benefits: asynchronous, highly scalable, isolated, job-based processing, which is a perfect fit for asset processing.
+* The serverless concept of [!DNL Adobe I/O] Runtime yields numerous benefits: asynchronous, highly scalable, isolated, job-based processing, which is a perfect fit for asset processing.

 * Binary cloud storage provides the necessary features for storing and accessing asset files and renditions individually, without requiring full access permissions to the storage, using pre-signed URL references.
 Transfer acceleration, CDN caching, and co-locating compute applications with cloud storage allow for optimal low latency content access.
 Both AWS and Azure clouds are supported.